sai7santosh/mediaAssignment/README.md

-# Todo Application
+# blogs Application

-Given an `app.js` file and an empty database file `todoApplication.db`.
+Given an `app.js` file and an empty database file `blogsApplication.db`.

 Create a table with the name `todo` with the following columns,